diversitywoman/conference2015/_posts/speakers/2013-08-12-Sheila-Robinson.md

 categories: speakers
 title: Robinson
 name: Sheila Robinson
-position: Diversity Women's Business Leadership (DWBL) Conference Founder, Publisher and CEO of Diversity Woman Magazine
+position: Diversity Women's Business Leadership (DWBL) Conference Founder, Publisher and CEO of DIVERSITY WOMAN MAGAZINE
 image: Robinson_Sheila.jpg
 published: true
 teaser: "Sheila A. Robinson, is the Founder and Publisher of Career Network magazine, a regional publication that provides ideas, solutions and resources to business professionals at all levels."